Computing with memory

+Computing with memory (or in-memory computing, IMC) is a paradigm that performs computations directly within memory arrays (RAM, RRAM, PCM) rather than transferring data to a separate CPU, significantly reducing energy consumption and latency.
+It addresses the von Neumann bottleneck by enabling data-parallel operations, such as for neural networks and big data analytics, at speeds up to thousands of times faster than traditional storage methods.
+These paradigms can follow either a purely spatial computing model or a temporal computing model.
+The latter approach aims at reducing overheads in FPGAs.
+Computing with memory differs from computing in memory or processor-in-memory concepts.

+Details

-Computing with memory refers to computing platforms where function response is stored in memory array, either one or two-dimensional, in the form of lookup tables (LUTs) and functions are evaluated by retrieving the values from the LUTs.
-These computing platforms can follow either a purely spatial computing model, as in field-programmable gate array (FPGA), or a temporal computing model, where a function is evaluated across multiple clock cycles.
+These paradigms can follow either a purely spatial computing model, as in field-programmable gate array (FPGA), or a temporal computing model, where a function is evaluated across multiple clock cycles.
 The latter approach aims at reducing the overhead of programmable interconnect in FPGA by folding interconnect resources inside a computing element.
 It uses dense two-dimensional memory arrays to store large multiple-input multiple-output LUTs.
 Computing with memory differs from computing in memory or processor-in-memory (PIM) concepts, widely investigated in the context of integrating a processor and memory on the same chip to reduce memory latency and increase bandwidth.
 These architectures seek to reduce the distance the data travels between the processor and the memory.
 The Berkeley IRAM project is one notable contribution in the area of PIM architectures.

-Details

 Computing with memory platforms are typically used to provide the benefit of hardware reconfigurability.
 Reconfigurable computing platforms offer advantages in terms of reduced design cost, early time-to-market, rapid prototyping and easily customizable hardware systems.
 FPGAs present a popular reconfigurable computing platform for implementing digital circuits.
 They follow a purely spatial computing model.
 Since their inception in 1985, the basic structure of the FPGAs has continued to consist of two-dimensional array of configurable logic blocks (CLBs) and a programmable interconnect matrix.
 FPGA performance and power dissipation is largely dominated by the elaborate programmable interconnect (PI) architecture.
 An effective way of reducing the impact of the PI architecture in FPGA is to place small LUTs in close proximity (referred as clusters) and to allow intra-cluster communication using local interconnects.
 Due to the benefits of a clustered FPGA architecture, major FPGA vendors have incorporated it in their commercial products.
 Investigations have also been made to reduce the overhead due to PI in fine-grained FPGAs by mapping larger multi-input multi-output LUTs to embedded memory blocks.
 Although it follows a similar spatial computing model, part of the logic functions are implemented using embedded memory blocks while the remaining part is realized using smaller LUTs.
 Such a heterogeneous mapping can improve the area and performance by reducing the contribution of programmable interconnects.